DualEarth/IMPaCS/README.md

 # Dynamic geospatial model of IMPaCS
-This repository hosts the Dynamic Geospatial Model of IMPAaCS, a sophisticated simulation tool that leverages the size-frequency distribution of impacts, extrapolated from lunar surface data, to reconstruct the evolution of Earth's crust during the Hadean eon, spanning approximately 500 million years.
+This repository hosts the geodynamic numerical model IMPAaCS, whic uses the size-frequency distribution of impacts, extrapolated from lunar surface data, to reconstruct the evolution of Earth's crust during the Hadean eon, spanning approximately 500 million years.

 ## Overview
-The model generates detailed insights into the volume and abundance of enriched crust on Earth's surface, offering a unique perspective on the planet's early geological development.
-It employs advanced algorithms to simulate meteorite impacts and their subsequent effects on Earth's geology, particularly focusing on the distribution and evolution of Silicon Dioxide (SiO2) content.
+The model aims to estimate the volume and abundance of enriched crust on Earth's surface during the planet's early geological development, particularly focusing on the distribution and evolution of Silicon Dioxide (SiO2) content.

 ### Key features
 **Impact Probability Analysis**: The model calculates the likelihood of meteorite impacts throughout the Hadean period, providing a probabilistic understanding of these events.
-**Grid-Based Impact Simulation**: It simulates impacts on a grid-based representation of Earth, offering a detailed view of the impact distribution over time.
+**Grid-Based Impact Simulation**: It simulates impacts on a grid-based representation of Earth for impact distributions over space and time.
-**SiO2 Concentration Tracking**: A core aspect of the model is tracking the SiO2 concentration at various depths, reflecting the geochemical changes due to impacts.
+**SiO2 Concentration Tracking**: SiO2 concentration at various depths, reflecting the geochemical changes due to impacts.
 **Visualization Tools**: The model includes functions for visualizing the distribution of SiO2 and the impact dynamics, aiding in the interpretation of simulation results.

 ### Visualizations